On This Page

 Overview

 The first WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
 Werra comes from the name of a small river close to the factory.
-So if you search for Werra you will often find photos of the river and surrounding area.
-More was introduced in 1954.
+So if you search for Werra you will often find photos of the river and surrounding area. was introduced in 1954.
 All WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
 Werra comes from the name of a small river close to the factory.
-So if you search for Werra you will often find photos of the river and surrounding area.
-More subsequent models have four features that define them and make them easy to recognise.
+So if you search for Werra you will often find photos of the river and surrounding area. subsequent models have four features that define them and make them easy to recognise.

 - The film advance is incorporated into the lens housing.
 A twist to contact the shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More and advance the 35mm film.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS. and advance the 35mm film.

 - A removable screw-on lens cover that doubles as a lens shade.